An article in the Hollywood Reporter about a rather uncompromising approach to tackling hair loss

-Another doctor – LA-based plastic surgeon Darshan Shah – is reported to be looking at using PRP with stem cells taken from fat tissue
+Another doctor LA-based plastic surgeon Darshan Shah is reported to be looking at using PRP with stem cells taken from fat tissue

 Hiding and preventing hair loss

 for public appearances, it is possibly more likely that an actor's lack of confidence due to thinning hair would be the reason for missing out on work, rather than the hair loss itself.

-One commonly-held belief is that countless celebrities – indeed countless men – stave off thinning hair at the first signs of shedding with a tailored male hair loss treatment
+One commonly-held belief is that countless celebrities indeed countless men stave off thinning hair at the first signs of shedding with a male hair loss treatment

-By tailoring each course to the precise needs of the client, taking into account their condition, level and pattern of shedding, Belgravia’s approach has provided huge numbers of Success Stories.
-At present, however, the clinic's treatment offerings do not include PRP or any kind of stem cell/amniotic fluid/fetal foreskin injections because there has yet to be sufficient data made available that shows these invasive and costly options to be a compelling alternative to the approved treatments currently offered.
+Belgravia offers a range of treatments, therapies and hair loss products, however, at present, the clinic's offerings do not include PRP or any kind of stem cell/amniotic fluid/fetal foreskin injections because there has yet to be sufficient data made available that shows these invasive and costly options to be a compelling alternative to the approved treatments currently offered.